If you’ve been to the Health, Counselling and Disability Service before, you might have noticed we have various pamphlets and handouts on the walls.

 My ultimate goal is a comprehensive range of resources that students can use to address the most common challenges that students face:

-- learn about the many services within the university and local community;
+- learn about the many services within the university, online and in the local community;

 - find out about the many wellbeing-related programs run by Health, Counselling and Disability Services and OASIS;